radinhamidi/WISEST-Data/README.md

-Certainly!
-Here's a comprehensive, detailed README designed to provide a complete understanding of the `dpr.py` script and its use within the WISEST project:

----

 # Dense Passage Retrieval (DPR) for WISEST

 Welcome to the `dpr.py` module, an integral part of the **WISEST** (WhIch Systematic Evidence Synthesis is besT) tool.
 This module enables automated passage retrieval for systematic review (SR) quality assessments by leveraging advanced information retrieval techniques.
 It plays a key role in facilitating efficient, automated responses to widely recognized frameworks such as **ROBIS** and **AMSTAR-2**.